coracle-social/coracle/ROADMAP.md

 # More

+- [ ] Abort all context subs when navigating
 - [ ] Separate mentions from other notifications
 - [ ] Performance
   - same deal as with formatTimestamp, don't use functions inline since svelte can't cache them